 - Women and girls who haven't had a period for 90 days, even if they haven't been menstruating for long

 Causes can include:

-As above, when your menstrual cycles come regularly, this means that important parts of your body are working normally.
+As mentioned previously, when your menstrual cycles come regularly, this means that important parts of your body are working normally.
 In some cases, not having menstrual periods can mean that your ovaries have stopped producing normal amounts of estrogen.
 Missing these hormones can have important effects on your overall health.
 Hormonal problems, such as those caused by polycystic ovary syndrome (PCOS) or serious problems with the reproductive organs, may be involved.
 It's important to talk to a doctor if you have this problem.